 Self-study isn’t for everyone.
 If you’ve struggled in the past, or have any concerns, please get in touch.

 Sorry, this course isn’t eligible for any discounts or fee waivers.

 - Your course fee needs to be paid in full before you start your course.

 - You enrol and pay for your course online – simply apply below.

 - We accept payment via Visa Debit, Visa Credit and Mastercard.

 Spreading the cost

 As a way to spread the cost of this course, you can start with the ‘Learning only’ part and purchase the assessment stage separately later when you’re ready.

-As an Access student you’re entitled to a University of Aberdeen student card, giving you access to a range of student discounts around the city and online.
+As an Access student, you’re entitled to a University of Aberdeen student card.
+This gives you access to a range of student discounts around the city and online.

 You’ll be sent details of how to get your student card once you’ve enrolled.